 Which is the best five-star hotel at the Dead Sea in Jordan?

-The Kempinski Hotel Ishtar Dead Sea is consistently rated among the top luxury properties on Jordan’s Dead Sea shore, offering a private mineral beach, full therapeutic spa facilities, and refined dining across multiple venues.
+The Kempinski Hotel Ishtar Dead Sea is consistently rated among the top luxury properties on Jordan’s Dead Sea shore, offering a private mineral beach, extensive spa facilities, and refined dining across multiple venues.
 For travelers prioritizing scale and event infrastructure, the Movenpick Resort and Spa Dead Sea is an equally well-regarded alternative with a larger physical footprint and extensive recreational facilities.

 How far are Jordan's Dead Sea hotels from Amman?